 Cities that have started requiring insurance in order to operate your vacation rental are looking out for you and your rental business.
 They have seen numerous situations where a short-term rental owner didn’t have the correct coverage and ended up having to deal with the expensive situation themselves.

 Commercial general liability is found in business insurance policies and protects the insured against claims of bodily injury or property damage they could be found legally liable for.
 It is the most comprehensive liability insurance one can purchase for short-term rentals.

 Additionally, when defining the “proof” of insurance, cities or counties can easily require a “certificate of insurance” which is a standardized form to show proof of insurance to various interested parties, including banks, mortgage lenders, or in this case, cities or counties requiring owners to provide proof of insurance on the short-term rental application.

 Quote Your Short-Term Rental Today

-Looking to fulfill the Boone County insurance requirement today with a policy that’ll protect you and your business from liability and damage claims?
+Looking to fulfill the Boone County, Kentucky insurance requirement today with a policy that’ll protect you and your business from liability and damage claims?
 Proper Insurance leads the Nation in short-term rental insurance, with over 50,000 policies written in all 50 states.
 Backed by Lloyd’s of London and exclusive endorsements from short-term rental leaders such as HomeAway and Vrbo, Proper Insurance is built on world-class insurance coverage that meets and exceeds both city and lender requirements.